 Mandate on the Board is renewable up to an additional two terms, for a maximum total term of 6 years.
 Members who have completed 3 terms, are eligible for a reappointment to the Board after a 4-year break.

 A Chair of the Board can be appointed through a consensus-based process among the Board Members.
-The Chair could only serve for a term of two years during a six-year mandate on the Board.
+A Chair can only serve for one term of two years during their maximum six-year mandate on the Board.

 The Chair is responsible for inviting all members to the General Assembly at least two weeks before the date of the meeting.